-Column/Field Description Inventory Notes Handling Select the appropriate option to determine how the import process handles content in the notes fields between identical inventory items in the import data file and the target project.
-The inventory notes fields to which this option applies include the following: Notices Text Audit Notes Usage Guidance Remediation Notes Note - Inventory items are considered identical if they are associated with the same component-version-license combination, called CVL, as stored in the Code Insight data library.
-Overwrite existing notes with imported notes (Default) Select this option to overwrite the notes fields in the target inventory item with content from the identical inventory item in the import data file.
-However, if a given notes field is blank in the import data file, any existing content for that same field in the target inventory is retained.
-Append imported notes to existing notes Select this option to append data from the notes fields for a given inventory item in the import data file to those same field in the identical target inventory item.
-When content is appende in a given notes field in the target inventory item, it is separate from the existing content with a line break and this heading: Copied during import from <projectname>:<inventoryname (TimeStamp)</inventoryname </projectname> However, if the content in a given notes field is the same for th inventory item in both the import data file and the target inventory, no content is appended in this field in the target inventory item.
+Column/Field Description Inventory Notes Handling Select the option that defines how the import should handle custom fields and "notes" fields for imported inventory items.
+The "notes" fields include: Notices Text Audit Notes Usage Guidance I Remediation Notes Mote - For a custom inventory field to be imported along with its associated inventory item, the name of the field defined for the inventory item in the import data file must match the name of a custom field defined for the target inventory item.
+Overwrite existing notes with imported notes (Default) Select this option to overwrite the value of each "notes" and custom field in the target inventory item with the value of the corresponding field for the inventory item in the import data file.
+If any of these fields is blank in the import data file, the existin value for that same field in the target inventory item is retained Append imported notes to existing notes Select this option to append the value of each "notes" and custom field for the inventory item in the import data file to the value of the corresponding field in the target inventory item.
+Th appended value in the target field is separated from the existin value with a line break and this heading: Copied during import from <projectname>:<inventoryname: (TimeStamp)</inventoryname: </projectname> If the value for any of these fields is the same in both the impo data file and the target inventory item, no value is appended in the target field.
 Inventory Usage Handling attributes for importe options to define how the import should handle the Usage d inventory items.
 For a description of the inventory Usage fields the Project Inventory Details Pane topic.
 Reset usage field values to system default Do not copy existing Usage values for inventory items from the source project to the target project.
 Instead, in the target project, reset all Usage fields for imported inventory to the system default value: Unknown .
 (Default) Copy existing usage field values Copy the existing Usage values for inventory items from the source project to the target project.